zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Miranda begins our dialogue by going, “Mmm.”
 That s ound “mmm” is one we make when something either smells good or tastes go od.
 Miranda says, “I could really go for an ice cream sundae right now.”
 Miran da isn’t smelling or tasting anything right now.
 She’s thinking about it.

-She says she “could go for an ice cream sundae.” the expression “to go for” something here means to be excited about the idea o f doing something or eating something.
+She says she “could go for an ice cream sundae.” the expression “to go for” something here means to be excited about the idea of doing something or eating something.
 When someone says, “I could go for a ham burger,” he means “I really feel like eating a hamburger.”
 I would like a hambu rger right now.
 The expression is really “I could go for.”
 “He could go for.”
 The word “could” is important here.
 That indicates that it’s something you want to eat,  or something you want to do.

 Miranda “could go for an ice cream sundae” (sundae) .
 Notice the spelling of the word “sundae.”
 That word is pronounced the same as the first day of the week, “Sunday” (Sunday), but it’s spelled different.
 A “s undae” is a kind of dessert, a sweet thing you eat after the main meal, that is ma de from one or more types of ice cream.
 A sundae usually has something else with  it in addition to the ice cream, such as nuts, fruit, or some kind of candy o n top.
 An “ice cream sundae” might have a liquid form of sugar called “syrup,” o r at least syrup made with sugar.
 “Syrup” is a liquid that you pour over somet hing else.
 It’s usually sweet.